elastos/Elastos.Node/SECURITY.md

 Elastos Node for Ubuntu runs the Elastos chains with the following defaults:

 - **Loopback-only EVM RPC.** Each EVM side chain's JSON-RPC and WebSocket endpoints bind to `127.0.0.1`.
 They are reachable by the node's own oracle, arbiter, and CLI over loopback, but not from the network.
-- **Local-only services firewalled.** The ela RPC (also IP allow-listed by its config), the crosschain oracle ports, and the arbiter RPC are closed to the internet by the firewall, since none of them need public access.
+- **Local-only services firewalled.** The EVM RPC/WebSocket and the crosschain oracle ports are closed to the internet by the firewall, since they have no authentication and need no public access.
 The `harden` command applies this, and `migrate` and `update_script` run it automatically.
+The ELA RPC and arbiter RPC are authenticated (ELA by its config `WhiteIPList`, arbiter by an RPC user and password) and are left for the operator to expose, so a read-only monitor can reach them from an allow-listed IP.
 - **No remotely-spendable account.** EVM mining nodes do not unlock a signing account on startup.
 Block production uses the dedicated PBFT keystore; the EVM account is never unlocked for RPC, so there is no node-side `eth_sendTransaction` signing path.
 - **Reduced RPC surface.** The `personal`, `admin`, `db`, and `miner` namespaces are not exposed.
 - **Cold reward address warning.** A mining side chain without a configured cold reward address starts, but prints a prominent red warning at every start: block rewards then credit the node's local hot account.
 Configure a cold address with `node.sh reward set`.